franck44/franck44.github.io/_talks/EEG-meet-up-may-2020.md

 location: "Sydney, Australia"
 ---

-Here is a recent youtube video with a presentation
+A youtube video with a presentation on our formal verification of the Eth2.0 specs.

 [![EEG Meet-up Dafny](EEG-Meetup-Dafny.jpg)](https://www.youtube.com/watch?v=UCSwkUQO_no "EEG: Verification of Eth2.0 using Dafny")